big32mike/big32mike.github.io/_posts/2019-04-16-macaroni_and_cheese_with_a_side_of_cli_gem.markdown

 My mac has Ruby 2.6.0 and Bundler 2.0.1 installed.
 I ran into [this bug](https://github.com/bundler/bundler/issues/6937) when trying to run my CLI and get the console IRB session working.
 I have RVM installed, so I installed Ruby 2.4.5 and I was able to `bundle install` my way into bliss.
 I probably should have played around in the sandbox to avoid these issues, but the flexibility of developing locally trumps the browser or IDE experience.
 I appreciate the learn IDE being available, since it makes it accessible for the beginner, but I'm glad I was able to figure this issue out without too much pain.
 I'm still not 100% sure about my gemspec, but my program works after moving some things around.
 I look forward to growing more comfortable writing gems.

 ### Refactoring, Features, and drawn conclusions
 I could easily add a cook class, in fact I did start a `cook.rb`.
 A recipe has one cook, a cook has many recipes.
 I even considered writing a reviews class, where a recipe has many reviews.
 Reviews would get instantiated through recipes.
 Relating cooks to reviews is a rabbit hole that I don't want to start down.
 It would be nice to have some color in the output, and with a better eye for design, I'd arrange the data in a more aesthetically pleasing way.
-I took this opportunity to sharpen my git foo.
+I also took this opportunity to sharpen my git foo.
 In my current role, we "develop" off the master branch.
-I read up on git feature branch workflows once I had my project in a working state.
-I didn't want to lose progress to my tinkering.
+I used a feature branch workflow once my project was in a working state.